By Cameron McCollum | Photographer

 Readers beware!
 This review contains spoilers.

-“We Live in Time” captivates audiences with the beautiful life story of Tobias, played by Andrew Garfield, and his partner Almut, played by Florence Pugh, reminding us how to love livingin the present despite the realities of longing and loss.
+“We Live in Time” captivates audiences with the beautiful life story of Tobias, played by Andrew Garfield, and his partner Almut, played by Florence Pugh, reminding us how to love living in the present despite the realities of longing and loss.

 This A24-produced film, directed by John Crowley and written by Nick Payne, is told cinematically through a non-linear storyline.
-With scenes consistently skipping through different fractions of time between Tobias and Almut’s relationship, audiences are given only the bits and pieces of what is to come.
+With scenes consistently skipping through different fragments of time between Tobias and Almut’s relationship, audiences are given only the bits and pieces of what is to come.

 Almut works as a critically acclaimed chef and is aspiring to earn the highest trophy in the European culinary world while Tobias is a spokesperson for his company.
 Fatefully, the characters first meet each other after Almut hits Tobias with her car, landing him in a neck brace and arm sling.